DhavalDadhaniya-IT/DS-Project/README.md

 We are going to make use of NLTK for processing the messages, WordCloud and matplotlib for visualization and pandas for loading data, NumPy for generating random probabilities for train-test split.

+Here we have used the SMS Spam Collection Dataset from Kaggle.